danieldeles/nodejs-demoapp/README.md

 ## Objective:

-This project describes **how to develop a pipeline for the CI** (Continuous Integration) process using the GitHub project.
+This project describes **how to develop a pipeline for the CI** (Continuous Integration) process using:
+- GitHub
+- Jenkins
+- SonarQube
+- Mocha
+- Docker
+- DockerHub

 This project was forked: https://github.com/benc-uk/nodejs-demoapp